An all-in-one guide for one of the fastest growing trends in fitness

-At its core, intermittent fasting is useful for fat loss because it forces you to eat all of your meals over a shorter period of time.
-Shorter intake windows cause your insulin levels drop while your growth hormones and Noradrenaline / Norepinephrine spike.
-This leads your metabolic rate to rise by 3.6-14%.
 The differing levels of these chemicals lead to weight loss because they help to speed up the breakdown of fatty tissues in your body, which are then used as energy.

 Bodily changes during a fast

-Feet on a scale
+Someone standing on a scale

 IF is not magic.
-Intermittent fasting should be seen as a tool to supplement your already-established diet for best results.
+Intermittent Fasting should be seen as a tool to supplement your already-established diet for best results.
 ‘Doing’ IF does not mean you can solely eat cake, pizza, and French fries (with a diet soda, of course!) during the eating window.
 You must still eat the right foods, in the right proportions, that will help you on your journey towards your fitness goals.

-How do I fast, intermittently?
+How Do I fast, Intermittently?

 The basics of intermittent fasting are simple: Eat for a short period of time during a 24 hour period and fast the rest.
-The entire concept is the same as a traditional fast, just for a shorter duration than old school 21 day, water only type fasts.
+The entire concept is the same as a traditional fast, just for a shorter duration than old school 3/7/14/21 day, water only type fasts.

 If you decide to try out IF, consider one of these two options: